-Classes after the first year are all elective.
-Prior to graduation, however, all J.D. students must complete classes that satisfy requirements set by the Law School and the American Bar Association (“ABA”).
+Classes after the first year are all elective, with the exception of a class in professional responsibility, as required by the American Bar Association (“ABA”).
+There is no set quarter in which students must fulfill this requirement.
+Aside from the requirements of specific courses, however, all J.D. students must complete certain categories of classes that satisfy other requirements set by the Law School and the American Bar Association (“ABA”), as explained here.

 The Law School requires all J.D. students to be in residence, full-time, for nine quarters of no fewer than nine credit hours per quarter.
 Each of those credit hours must be successfully completed (i.e., students must pass and receive credit toward their J.D. degree).
-J.D. students must complete and pass a minimum of 105 credit hours, including a professional responsibility class, and also must complete two substantial pieces of writing.
-Additionally, the Class of 2018 must complete a professional skills course.
-Beginning with the Class of 2019, the ABA has replaced the professional skills requirement with an experiential learning requirement that students must meet by taking eight credits of designated experiential classes.
+J.D. students must complete and pass a minimum of 105 credit hours, and also must complete two substantial pieces of writing.
+Additionally, all J.D. students must complete eight credits of classes designated as meeting the ABA’s experiential learning requirement.

-In addition, after completing the first year, all J.D. students also must complete 40 credits in non-clinical Law classes or “core” classes.
+After completing the first year, all J.D. students also must complete 40 credits in non-clinical Law classes or “core” classes.
 Core classes are designated each quarter in the online course schedule at http://registrar.uchicago.edu/classes.
 Credits earned through participation in journals and the Hinton Moot Court Competition count towards the 40 core credit requirement.
-Please note, however, that first year elective courses taken during the first year do not count towards the 40 core credit requirement; courses designated as first year electives taken after the first year, however, count towards the 40 core credit requirement.
+Please note, however, that first-year classes, including electives taken during the first year, do not count towards the 40 core credit requirement; the requirement is for classes taken during the second and third year.
+However, a student who takes a class designated a first-year elective during the student’s second or third year may count the class towards the 40 core credit requirement.

 Students who have passed a state bar exam in the United States prior to matriculating in the J.D. program at the Law School may be exempt from certain required classes.
 Such decisions will be made on a case-by-case basis by the Dean of Students and Deputy Dean depending upon legal coursework completed at other institutions.